 Restricted Assets - Certain assets are required to be segregated from other assets due to various bond indenture provisions.
 These assets are legally restricted for specific purposes, such as construction, renewals and replacements, and debt service.

-Bond Discounts and Issuance Costs - Bond discounts and issuance costs are deferred and amortized over the term of the bonds using the interest method and straight-line method, respectively.
+Bond Premiums and Discounts - Bond premiums and discounts are deferred and amortized over the term of the bonds using the interest method.